Thomas E. Hoaglin, 1971

 B.A., Denison University

-Tom Hoaglin currently serves on the Board of Directors for American Electric Power (AEP) and sits on the Corporate Governance and Human Resources committees.
-In addition, he formerly served for nine years as the lead Independent Director of AEP.
-In 2020, Tom retired from 30 years of service on the Board of Directors for the Gorman-Rupp Company (GRC), a pump manufacturer based in Mansfield, Ohio.
+Tom Hoaglin has recently served on the Board of Directors for American Electric Power, sitting on the Corporate Governance and Human Resources committees.
+In addition, he formerly served for nine years as the lead independent director of AEP.
+In 2020, Tom retired from 30 years of service on the Board of Directors for the Gorman-Rupp Company, a pump manufacturer based in Mansfield, Ohio.

 Tom serves his community as a board member of the Shackelford Family Foundation in Columbus.
 He formerly served as a chairman of the Columbus Chamber of Commerce and the Columbus Downtown Development Corporation.
 He is a former board member of the Columbus Partnership and former chairman of the Board of Directors of OhioHealth, the largest hospital system serving Central Ohio.
 Tom also has the distinction of an education center at the Ohio Health Westerville campus being named in his honor.

 While at Denison, Tom was a member of Beta Theta Pi and participated in the Denison Campus Government Association.
 His academic and leadership achievements earned him membership in Phi Beta Kappa and Omicron Delta Kappa honoraries.